TeguhxSetiawan/telegram-username-generator/README.md

 # Deployment

-- This bot is deployed on Deno Deploy
+- This bot is deployed on Deno Deploy.
-- The method being used is Webhook (https://grammy.dev/guide/deployment-types.html) using Telegram's API
+- The method being used is Webhook (https://grammy.dev/guide/deployment-types.html) using Telegram's API.
-- Fully created by Typescript, all dependencies are imported from available fully supported npm CDNs
+- Created by Typescript, all dependencies are imported from fully supported available npm CDNs.